snarfed/oauth-dropins/README.md

   ...you may be hitting [Pip bug 1833](https://github.com/pypa/pip/issues/1833).
 Are you passing `-t` to `pip install`?
 Use the virtualenv instead, it's your friend.
 If you really want `-t`, try removing the `-e` from the lines in `requirements.txt` that have it.

-1. If you get this error while running `dev_appserver.py`:

-    ```
-    RuntimeError: Cannot use the Cloud Datastore Emulator because the packaged grpcio is incompatible to this system.
-Please install grpcio using pip
-    ```

-  ...you can fix it by [installing `grpcio` into the Python 2 that you're running`dev_appserver` with](https://stackoverflow.com/a/59996186/186123).
-Usually this is just `sudo python2 -m pip install grpcio`.

 Changelog
 ---